mattvenn/fpga-dvid-ice/README.md

 * green screen output 640 x 480 @ 60Hz!
 * test patterns have some problems - unsure what is happening
+* very unstable - small changes to vga timings have big effects
 * 'converting' LVDS to TMDS with [resistors and capacitors](https://github.com/mattvenn/kicad/tree/master/dvi-pmod)

 ## GTKwave traces